James D. Nogalski, The Book of Micah (NICOT)

 Joel, Obadiah, Jonah

 Nogalski begins his commentary by briefly introducing his views on how the Book of the Twelve was formed (p.
 1-13).
 “The twelve writings have been edited in various ways in the light of their position and literary function within this larger corpus” (3).
-You’re used throughout the commentary that the Book of the Twelve was deliberately edited and arranged to be a “canonical entity.”
+The method used throughout the commentary is that the Book of the Twelve was deliberately edited and arranged to be a “canonical entity.”
 Much of this evidence will appear in the introductions to each of the three Minor Prophets he discusses in this commentary.
 In this brief introduction, he surveys the scholarship on the Twelve, including his own 1993 monographs in the BZAW series, and responds to some skepticism to his views.
 He argues that there are important theological implications of the formation of the Book of the Twelve.
 The sum of the whole is greater than the parts (9).
 The structure of the Book of the Twelve moves the reader from the eighth century BCE to the Persian period (when the Book of the Twelve reached its final form).
 Michael Shepherd uses Nogalski’s work for his commentary on the Book of the Twelve in the KEL series (Kregel 2018).
 See my review here.

 In the introduction to Joel, Nogalski observes that the background of this book is notoriously difficult to pin down because of the lack of historical context, the lack of specific kings in the first verses, and an awareness of other prophets.
 He suggests a date in the Persian period, written by a prophet working out of the temple.
 He surveys models of unity and diversity and observes a strong sense of cohesion even with significant disjunctures (27).
 Joel was compiled by a “scribal prophet.”
 Its position in the Book of the Twelve causes it to function as an early voice for understanding the whole scroll.
 The occasion for Joel is the economic struggles caused by harsh weather conditions in the Persian period.
 Nothing can be tied to a specific known event.